-Originally from Northumberland, British tenor Alex Banfield is familiar with the opera, concert and oratorio platforms, having performed with the Vienna Tonkünstler Orchestra, Royal Northern Sinfonia, BBC Philharmonic Orchestra, Liverpool Sinfonia and the Orchestra of Opera North.
-For Opera North, Alex made his role debut in 2017 as 'Hrazda' in Janacek’s Osud and in the 2018/19 season sang 'Raoul de St Brioche' in their acclaimed revival of The Merry Widow.
-In the Winter of 2018 he performed 'Jonathan Dale' for Opera North in their UK premiere of Silent Night, a Pulitzer Prize-winning opera by American composer Kevin Puts.
-In 2020 he performed the principle role of ‘Sam Kaplan’ in Kurt Weill’s Street Scene for Opera North, and was due to perform ‘Henrik’ in A Little Night Music, which was cancelled.
+Originally from Northumberland, British tenor Alex Banfield is familiar with the opera, concert and oratorio platforms, having performed with the Vienna Tonkünstler Orchestra, Royal Northern Sinfonia, BBC Philharmonic Orchestra and the Orchestra of Opera North.
+In 2020 he performed the principal role of Sam Kaplan in Kurt Weill’s Street Scene for Opera North and was due to perform Henrik in A Little Night Music, which was cancelled.
 He is currently a young artist at Theater Basel's OperAvenir 20/21.
-For them he will be singing ‘Tamino’/‘Armed Man’ in Die Zauberflöte, ‘Eumete' in Il ritorno d'Ulisse in patria and ‘Rinuccio’ in Gianni Schicchi.
+For them, he will sing Tamino & Armed Man Die Zauberflöte, Eumete Il ritorno d'Ulisse in patria, Rinuccio Gianni Schicchi and Ernesto Don Pasquale.

-Alex’s recent oratorio highlights include the Requiem in C Major (Michael Haydn) in Bilbao, Spain, Fantasia in C Minor (Beethoven) for the Vienna Tonkünstler Orchestra, Messiah (Handel) for the Royal Northern Sinfonia at the Sage Gateshead, Coronation Mass (Mozart) at Snape Maltings, Israel in Egypt (Handel) at Chester Cathedral with The Liverpool Sinfonia, and Crucifixion (Stainer) for Newcastle Cathedral.
-Alex's extensive oratorio repertoire also includes Ham in Noye’s Fludde (Britten), L’enfance du Christ (Berlioz), Dixit Dominus (Handel), Creation & Nelson Mass (Haydn), Hymn of Praise (Mendelssohn), Requiem, Great Mass in C Minor & Missa Brevis (Mozart), Mass in G (Schubert), and Belshazzar’s Feast (Walton).
+Alex’s oratorio highlights include the Requiem in C Major (Michael Haydn) in Bilbao, Spain, Fantasia in C Minor (Beethoven) for the Vienna Tonkünstler Orchestra, Messiah (Handel) for the Royal Northern Sinfonia at the Sage Gateshead, Coronation Mass (Mozart) at Snape Maltings, Israel in Egypt (Handel) at Chester Cathedral with The Liverpool Sinfonia, and Crucifixion (Stainer) for Newcastle Cathedral.
+Alex's extensive oratorio repertoire includes Ham in Noye’s Fludde (Britten), L’enfance du Christ (Berlioz), Dixit Dominus (Handel), Creation & Nelson Mass (Haydn), Hymn of Praise (Mendelssohn), Requiem, Great Mass in C Minor & Missa Brevis (Mozart), Mass in G (Schubert), and Belshazzar’s Feast (Walton).

-As a sought-after Bach performer, Alex performs regularly with the Liverpool Bach Collective as a specialist in the Cantata repertoire.
-He has also sung Bach's Mass in B Minor and St. Matthew Passion for Durham Cathedral, St. John Passion for Manchester Cathedral, and Cantata 131 ‘Aus Der Tiefen’ for Newcastle Cathedral.
-During the Royal Northern College of Music (RNCM) Bach Festival, Alex was soloist in G. C. Bach’s Siehe, wie fein und lieblich ist, and has also sung Magnificat for the Kidderminster Choral Society, and Christmas Oratorio for Northumberland Choral Society.
+As a sought-after Bach performer, Alex performed regularly with the Liverpool Bach Collective as a specialist in the Cantata repertoire.
+He sang Bach's Mass in B Minor and St. Matthew Passion for Durham Cathedral, St. John Passion for Manchester Cathedral, and Cantata 131 Aus Der Tiefen for Newcastle Cathedral.
+During the RNCM Bach Festival, Alex was a soloist in G. C. Bach’s Siehe, wie fein und lieblich ist.
+He also sang Magnificat for the Kidderminster Choral Society, and Christmas Oratorio for Northumberland Choral Society.

 Please do not print, reproduce or edit this biography without permission.